CIS-SoftwareDesign-S21/pro-02-betterjukebot-davis-robb-chen-chen/README.md

 * Ju-Hung Chen: Created the user persona, Akari.

 * Rebecca Robb: I created the user persona, Elleanna.
 Developed the vision statement with Christian.
 I also added the goober command for the initial minimal project.
 I attempted to use the Apple Music API but was stunted by the fact you needed a paid developer account.
 From this I decided to use BandCamp API.
-While troubleshooting the bandcamp API library it worked with the existing code that played our youtube API links.
+While troubleshooting the bandcamp API library I realized it worked with the existing code that played our youtube API links.
+I created the button on the README.md that gives you a link to invite Pickle Rick into the server.

 ***